ethanrjs/ethanrettinger/README.md

 # Ethan Rettinger

 Hi there! 👋 I'm **Ethan Rettinger**.
 I've aspired to be a software developer ever since I was in 5th grade making dysfunctional scratch projects.
-I enjoy completionism in my projects (although I have completed very few).
-My website is currently under development (and by "under development", I mean I have to rewrite it from scratch.)
+JavaScript is my primary language but I prefer to use TypeScript with possible, especially with [Bun](https://bun.sh).

 ## Links:
 * [Twitter](https://twitter.com/RettingerEthan)